celakk1/clkcfg/README.md

-this repo is my library of configs to some cheats
+this repo is my library of configs to some cheats (some txts too)